Oomnitza/oomnitza-connector/README.md

 #### Setting the export file connector

 "Export file" connector is the subset of the `managed` connectors.
-The main difference between the "export file" connector and all the other connectors is that it works in an `reverse` mode - it fetches the data from Oomnitza, not brings data to it.
+The main difference between the "export file" connector and all the other connectors is that it works in a `reverse` mode - it fetches the data from Oomnitza, not sends the data to Oomnitza.
 The result of sync of the "export file" connector is the .CSV file with the data from Oomnitza (assets or users).

-The configuration for the `managed` connector is the same as as for the regular `managed` connectors except for 2 differences
+The configuration for the `managed_reports` connector is the same as for the regular `managed` connectors except for 2 differences

 1) The section name of the "export file" connector is named with the `managed_reports`, not `managed`
 2) The section `managed_reports` does not need the `saas_authorization` to be set because there is no SaaS to deal with, we deal only with Oomnitza